Like all good fairy tales, Buffalo’s story has some tragic moments.

 By the beginning of the twentieth century, Buffalo was the eight largest city in the USA and it was one of the first places to have widespread electricity (thanks to the hydro-power of Niagara Falls).
 People clamored to live there — there were lots of jobs, lots of money, and plenty of opportunity.
 My great-grandparents immigrated to the region surely with dreams of this wonderful life.

 Then, the Great Depression devastated the city and killed all sorts of dreams.
 More and more jobs left the city as manufacturing moved abroad.
 By the time I was born, Buffalo’s reputation of greatness was long gone.

-That’s why everyone (myself included) thought I was crazy when Mike and I announced we were moving there.
-My husband got a job opportunity out of the blue that we couldn’t say no to.
-Next thing I knew, we were looking for a place to live in a city I hadn’t stepped foot in for 8 years.
+That’s why everyone (myself included) thought I was crazy when my husband announced we were moving there.
+He got a job opportunity out of the blue that we couldn’t say no to.
+Next thing I knew, we were looking for a place to live in a city I hadn’t stepped foot in for nearly a decade.
 Suddenly, I had no choice but to find what makes Buffalo special.

 Now that I’ve been here for six weeks, I can tell you: it’s not just hype.
 Buffalo really stepped up its game and is moving forward at lightning pace.

 Buffalo isn’t just stealing ideas and trends from other parts of the country.
 This is a city that thrives on creativity, locals jumping on one-of-a-kind ideas that make it a crazy conglomerate of originality.
 I’ve gone “rock”-climbing up old grain silos (a nod to Buffalo’s industrial heyday) and attended a music festival where artists perform from residential front porches.
 Half of downtown is created from repurposed buildings: a former insane asylum that’s now a hotel and an old filling station turned outdoor dining and performance space, for example.